llpeterson/foundation/problem.md

 particular application like making phone calls or delivering television signals.
 Instead, they are able to carry many different types of data, and they support a wide, and ever growing, range of applications.
-Today's computer networks are increasingly taking over the functions previously performed by single-use networks.
+Today's computer networks have pretty mjch taken over the functions previously performed by single-use networks.
 This chapter looks at some typical applications of computer networks and discusses the requirements that a network designer who wishes to support such applications must be